How to Apply for Undergraduate Studies

 - IELTS (International English Language Testing System)—Academic Option

 The English language test requirement is waived if you are applying from Australia, Canada, Ireland, New Zealand, South Africa, the United Kingdom, or the United States where you have studied in an all-English curriculum for at least two years.
-It may also be waived if you have studied for at least four years in an all-English curriculum in any other country.
+You may request a waiver if you have studied for at least four years in an all-English curriculum in any other country.
 The waiver request will be reviewed when all other application requirements have been submitted.
 We reserve the right to request English test results from any applicant.

 Applicants to The American University of Paris come from over one hundred different countries, cultures, and linguistic backgrounds and do not fit a single mold.
 That is why SAT and ACT tests are optional for all of our applicants.

 If you are a first-year applicant and you have already taken SAT or ACT examinations, you may voluntarily submit your official scores to strengthen your application.
 Our SAT institutional code is 0866 and our ACT institutional code is 5295.

 To submit official transcripts from your school or paper recommendation letters, please use the following postal address: